havonz/SCRMapDocs/en/epScript-Reference.md

 ## Game Time

-星际争霸1游戏中的时间概念不同于现实时间
+The game time in StarCraft 1 is different from real time.

 - ### Game Frame (fr)

-    The minimum unit of game time in StarCraft is the game frame (fr).
+    The minimum unit of game time in StarCraft is the game frame (fr):
     `1 fr` == `1/16 game seconds`

 - ### Game Seconds